 Sea Turtle Species in the Pacific Ocean

 There are seven species of sea turtles in the planet’s oceans, and six of them can be found in the Pacific Ocean.
-The entire ocean is their home, with some species migrating from California to Japan!
-However, as cold-blooded reptiles, all sea turtles prefer warmer waters.
-This makes the Pacific coast of Central America and its balmy neotropical climate a turtle’s paradise!
+The whole ocean is their home, with a few species migrating from California to Japan!
+However, as cold-blooded reptiles, all sea turtles always prefer really warm waters.
+This makes the Pacific coast of Central America and its balmy neotropical weather a turtle’s paradise!

 - Green Turtle: The world’s largest hard-shelled turtle species, they are gentle giants that thrive on a vegetarian diet of seagrass and algae.